Japanese Diet: Benefits, Food List & How to Start

 • Main dish: Typically grilled or simmered fish or seafood

-• Side dishes: Seasonal vegetables, pickles, or soy-based foods like tofu or natto
+• Side dishes: Seasonal vegetables, pickled vegetables, or soy-based foods like tofu or natto

-• Beverages: Green tea or other unsweetened teas
+• Beverages: Green tea or other unsweetened tea

 The diet limits added sugars, animal fats, and heavily processed foods.